x6o/testy-slack-bot/README.md

 This project is licensed under GNU General Public License v3.0 - see the [LICENCE.md](LICENCE.md) file for details.

+## Future improvements

+These are some of the functionalities that would really make this a superb bot;
+* Ability to assign more than one test to a user.
+* Add a **.t coverage** command to be able to check and update current test coverage of the project.
+* Persistent storage, although this doesn't seem like a big concert ATM (Heroku is pretty reliable).
+* Ability for it to make me a cup of coffee.

 ## Acknowledgments

 * [Official guide to deploy app](https://devcenter.heroku.com/articles/getting-started-with-python#introduction)